Thomas Valentine Cooper

-Thomas Valentine Cooper (January 16, 1835 - December 19, 1909), also known as Thomas V. Cooper, was an American politician from Pennsylvania who served as a Republican member of the Pennsylvania House of Representatives for Delaware County for the 1870 and 1872 terms.
+Thomas Valentine Cooper (January 16, 1835 - December 19, 1909) was an American politician from Pennsylvania who served as a Republican member of the Pennsylvania House of Representatives for Delaware County for the 1870 and 1872 terms.
 Cooper served as a member of the Pennsylvania State Senate for district 5 from 1873 to 1874 and for district 9 from 1875 to 1889.
 He was reelected to the Pennsylvania House of Representatives in 1901 and served until his death in 1909.

-Cooper served as a private and an officer in the Union Army during the Civil War, was a newspaper editor of the Delaware County American newspaper for 54 years and an author of books on political and civil war history.
+Cooper served as a private and an officer in the Union Army during the American Civil War, was a newspaper editor of the Delaware County American newspaper for 54 years and an author of books on political and civil war history.

-Early life and education
+Early life and military service

-Cooper was born in Cadiz, Ohio to Dr. J.W. and Henrietta (Fields) Cooper.
+Cooper was born in Cadiz, Ohio, to Dr. J.W. and Henrietta (Fields) Cooper.

-From 1861 to 1864, Cooper served in the Union Army during the Civil War for three months as first lieutenant in the 4th Pennsylvania Reserve Regiment and for three years as a private in Company C, 26th Pennsylvania Infantry.
+From 1861 to 1864, Cooper served in the Union Army during the Civil War for three years as a private in Company C, 26th Pennsylvania Infantry and for three months as first lieutenant in the 4th Pennsylvania Reserve Regiment.
 He served in 13 engagements during the war including Second Bull Run, Chancellorsville, Fredericksburg, Gettysburg, the Wilderness and Spotsylvania Court House.

 Career

 In 1855, Cooper founded the Media Advertiser newspaper.
 In 1856, the name was changed to the Media Advertiser and Delaware County American and again in 1859 to the Delaware County American.

 Cooper served as a delegate to the 1860 Republican National Convention in Chicago, Illinois and had a pivotal role in the nomination of Abraham Lincoln.

 In 1865, Cooper received an appointment from the Secretary of War, Edwin Stanton, as director of government printing.
 He became the publisher of the Soldier's Journal but turned down a permanent appointment as director of the Bureau of Military Printing.

-In 1869, Cooper was elected to the Pennsylvania House of Representatives for Delaware County, was defeated in 1871 and reelected in 1872.
-The following year, Cooper was elected to the Pennsylvania State Senate and was reelected continuously until 1889.
+In 1869, Cooper was elected to the Pennsylvania House of Representatives for Delaware County and was defeated in 1871 and reelected in 1872.
+The following year, Cooper was elected to the Pennsylvania Senate and was reelected continuously until 1889.
 In 1878, he was president of the Senate.

 In 1889, Cooper was appointed by President Benjamin Harrison as collector of the Port of Philadelphia, and in 1900, he was elected again to the Pennsylvania House of Representatives for Delaware County and served until his death in 1909.